SignPath/website/docs/product/editions-explained.md

   * if you produce several variants of your software for each release (e.g. runtime environments, processor architectures, customer variants)
 * Consider using [deep signing](#deep-signing) if you produce packages in supported formats such as MSI installers

+#### Individual signatures {#individual-signatures}

+Each signed file inside a signing request counts towards the individual signatures quota.

+* **Example:** an MSI file containing 1 EXE and 2 DLL files would result in 4 individual signatures.

-**Fair use quota:** You may sign up to 100 files per *available* signing request (i.e. the sum of release- and test-signing requests ).
-In the example above, that would be (150 + 750) &times; 100 = 90,000 files per year.
+You may sign **up to 100 files per *available* signing request** (i.e. the sum of release- and test-signing requests).

+* **Example:** 900 signing requests are available in the previous example (150 + 750).
+That would result in 900 &times; 100 = 90,000 individual signatures per year.

+You can adjust the [artifact configuration](/documentation/artifact-configuration) to specify which files should be signed.

 ### CI pipelines